MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclienttransportsettings3-gatewaycredsourcecookie.md

 ## <a name="property-value"></a>Eigenschaftswert

-Ein **ulong** -Wert, der angibt, ob die Anmelde Informationsquelle cookiebasiert ist.
+Ein **ULONG-Wert,** der angibt, ob die Anmeldeinformationsquelle cookiebasierte ist.

 ## <a name="requirements"></a>Anforderungen